kcho/ENIGMA_CHR_DTI/troubleshooting.md

   what():  Resource temporarily unavailable
 ```

 If you see this error message, the ENIGMA-CHR pipeline may have assinged to use too many processors on your server.
-In this cases, the job could be terminated by your system administrator.
+In these cases, the job could be terminated by your system administrator raising the error above.

 A new version of ENIGMA-CHR Diffusion pipeline code is added to resolve this issue.
 Please see [here](https://github.com/kcho/ENIGMA_CHR_DTI/blob/main/docs/nproc_error.md).